Wonder (film): Casting

 On April 14, 2016, Jacob Tremblay was cast to play the lead role, Auggie Pullman, while Julia Roberts was in talks to play Auggie's mother.
 Three weeks later, Roberts' casting was confirmed, and Stephen Chbosky was set as the film's director.

 On June 27, 2016, Owen Wilson joined to play Auggie's father.
 Two weeks later, newcomer Noah Jupe joined the cast as Auggie's best friend at school, and on July 15, Daveed Diggs was cast as Mr. Browne, an English teacher at the school.

 On August 19, 2016, Sônia Braga joined the cast, portraying the role of Roberts' character's mother.

 Special effects

 Tremblay's prosthetic makeup, designed and created by Arjen Tuiten, took an hour and a half to apply.
 It consisted of a skull cap with prosthetic ears attached, a facial prosthetic that covered Tremblay's face, and a wig to tie it all together.

 Filming

-Filming took place in several locations in British Columbia, Canada, and Coney Island, New York, from October 18 to December 13, 2016.
+Filming took place in several locations in New York and British Columbia, Canada, from July 18 to September 13, 2016.
+The school Beecher Prep in the film is fictional.